-- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies web page.
+- The certificates with which you can establish your eligibility for admission are listed on the Admission to Studies website.

-- However, for a first academic semester (Bachelor’s and Bachelor’s State Examination for Teachers) you can only apply for the winter semester, therefore the application deadline is July 15th.
+- However, for a first academic semester (Bachelor’s study program) you can only apply for the winter semester.

 - Please note that for Master’s study programs – especially for the international Master’s programs – special admission requirements and different application dates may apply.
-The specific requirements are indicated in the Selection criteria and admissions statutes and on the web pages of the individual study programs.
+The specific requirements are indicated in the admission regulations and on the web pages of the individual study programs.

 In a few study programs, it is either necessary or advantageous to have completed internships or improved language skills before being admitted.
 Please check the web pages of the individual study program for language or internship requirements.
-You can also find out about these requirements in the study program catalog [de].
+You can also find out about these requirements in the above mentioned study program catalogs.

-Certain study programs at the University of Stuttgart require an entrance examination (formerly aptitude assessment).
+Certain study programs at the University of Stuttgart require an entrance examination.
 It is designed to assess special aptitude and motivation for the chosen program.
 Applicants who do not meet the stipulated minimum requirements do not complete the admissions process.
 All applicants, regardless of nationality or country where a degree was obtained, must participate in this procedure.

 This entrance examination is not an examination in the traditional sense in all cases.
 It may rather be a selection procedure that differs from discipline to discipline.
 You can find out from the applicable Selection Criteria and Admissions Statutes of the study programs what procedure the study program you are interested in follows.

-In some study programs, in cases where sufficient credits are applied – normally, for the preliminary or intermediate examination – the entrance examination may be dispensed with.
-Since credits are given first after an application is submitted, be sure in any case to hand in the relevant documentation and records and to take what tests you can (July/August timeframe.
+In some study programs, in cases where sufficient credits are applied the entrance examination may be dispensed with.
+Since validation is given only after the submission of the application, be sure in any case to hand in the relevant documents and records and to take eventual tests (timeframe July/August).

 The criteria for entrance examination differ by study program.
-Normally, the deadlines for applying for these entrance examinations coincide with those of applying for the study program, namely July 15th or January 15th.
+Normally, the deadlines for applying for these entrance examinations coincide with those applying for the study program.
 Some study programs may, however, have earlier application deadlines.

-For more detailed information, check the University Selection Process and Entrance Examination web pages and the corresponding Selection Criteria and Admissions Statutes.
+For more detailed information, check the restricted admission (NC) and entrance exam website and the corresponding selection criteria and admissions statutes.

-Please refer to the Sports entrance examination web page for more details.
+Please refer to the sports entrance examination [de] web page for more details.

 The Master’s study programs come with special admission criteria.
 For the most part, a relevant/subject-related Bachelor’s degree, or an equivalent degree, is only one of several requirements for admission.
 All admissions requirements are controlled by the admission statutes of the individual study programs.
 Depending on the discipline, you must enclose a so-called supplemental application with your regular application.